Comment by supportengineer

 Over 20 years ago I worked with some specialized commercial software, Cyclone, that did guaranteed delivery of files.
 Guaranteed as in the legal sense.
 If the server sent back a ticket number to the sending client, it was a LEGAL assurance that the file was received, because there was a contract in place with financial penalties.
 The time stamps were particularly important in the legal contract.
 So, there are a lot of ways you can have exactly-once delivery, especially when talking about the application level of the 7 layer burrito model.

-hinkley 5 hours ago
+hinkley a year ago

 But you sometimes delivered the bytes twice, before getting the receipt, surely?

-• theamk 5 hours ago
+• theamk a year ago

 I am sure there were some duplicate packets on the wire - it's a normal part of most network protocols.
 The important thing is that as far as user was concerned, it was exactly-once.